 The examining committee.
 The DCT will assign an examining committee usually consisting of two members of the Clinical Faculty.
 A student may request that a third member be appointed.
 The committee must have as a member at least one full-time member of the Clinical faculty.
 The student's second-year practicum supervisor typically serves as chairperson of the committee who is responsible for conducting the examination.
 The remaining one or two members of the committee will be assigned by the DCT.
 Should problems arise in the formation of the committee, the student should consult the DCT.
 If a student's second-year practicum was at the Counseling Center, that student's primary supervisor at the Counseling Center may serve in the place of one of the clinical faculty members.
-The Director of the Center for Psychological Services and part-time faculty members who teach clinical courses also may serve in the place of one the full-time clinical faculty members.
+The Director of the Center for Psychological Services and part-time faculty members who teach clinical courses also may serve in the place of one of the full-time clinical faculty members.
 A student who had good reasons to believe that one or both of the members of his/her examining committee will not be able to judge his/her performance in a fair and unbiased manner can appeal to the DCT for a change in the composition of the committee.

 The examination will take place at the Center for Psychological Services.
-The student is responsible for arranging a time and place for the examination.
+The student is responsible for arranging a time and place for the examination before obtaining a client and scheduling an interview.
+The examination should occur within two weeks of the client interview.